 where the l.h.s. of the equation is the (statistically noisy) input of our QMC solver and the kernel $K(\omega_n, \omega)$ is precisely know a priori, to determine the spectral function $A(\omega)$.
 Note that, for a better numerical treatment, a factor of $\omega^{-1}$ was absorbed into $A$ to make both quantities finite for all $\omega, \omega_n$:

 In this respect, the norm of $A$ is of interest as $C=\frac{1}{\beta}\left(\chith(\omega_n=0) - \int_0^\infty A(\omega) \md \omega\right)$.
-The main challenge to the applications of this procedure is, however, that the rigorous exclusion of the purely static term $\chith(0)$ from \cref{eqn:Kernel101} intrinsically limit the definition of, the spectrum $A(\omega)$ in the lowest-frequency regime: $A(\omega)$ is defined only up to peak-structures located at $|\omega| \ll 2 \pi T$ with a width $\ll 2 \pi T$, as their presence would only affect the zeroth Matsubara frequency term.
+The main challenge to the applications of this procedure is, however, that the rigorous exclusion of the purely static term $\chith(0)$ from \cref{eqn:Kernel101} intrinsically limits the definition of the spectrum $A(\omega)$ in the lowest-frequency regime: $A(\omega)$ is defined only up to peak-structures located at $|\omega| \ll 2 \pi T$ with a width $\ll 2 \pi T$, as their presence would only affect the zeroth Matsubara frequency term.
 At sufficiently low $T$, this problem of the MaxEnt scheme can be remedied by only allowing for peaks with a width larger than $2\pi T$.
 In the context of image reconstruction, this procedure was introduced by Skilling \cite[Ch.~2.4]{Buck1991} and Gull \cite[p.~53-73]{Skilling1989}.
 Specifically, one requires the spectral function $A(\omega)$ to be a convolution of a hidden spectral function $h(\omega)$ with a Gaussian broadening $g_b(\omega)$:

-which described the effective ``blurring" of our spectral function associated to the finite precision of our input data.
-In our case, the corresponding blur-width $b$ must be required to be larger than $\pi T$.
+which described the effective ``blurring" of our spectral function associated with the finite precision of our input data.
+In our case, the corresponding blur width $b$ must be required to be larger than $\pi T$.
 This corresponds, in practice, to evaluate the entropy term of MaxEnt on the hidden spectrum $h$.
 Following this approach, known as \textit{preblur} scheme, one minimizes $Q[h]$ with respect to $h$, where